Democratic Alliance of Croats in Vojvodina: History

-In 2009 DSHV negotiated with another ethnic Croat party from Syrmia region of Vojvodina, the Hrvatska srijemska inicijativa / Hrvatska sremska inicijativa (Croatian Syrmian Initiative).
-It was planned that HSI and DSHV unite on June 5, 2009 on the meeting in Sremska Mitrovica.
+In 2009 DSHV negotiated with another ethnic Croat party from the Syrmia region of Vojvodina, the Hrvatska srijemska inicijativa / Hrvatska sremska inicijativa (Croatian Syrmian Initiative).
+It was planned that HSI and DSHV would unite on 5 June 2009 at a meeting in Sremska Mitrovica.

 It has occasionally condemned attacks by Serbian nationalists, and it has issued protests over ethnic assimilation.
 It is also supportive of further autonomism.